 An Educational Book About Banksters and Zombie Banks

 Risky investments by banks were a major contributing factor behind the banking crisis that started in 2007-2008.
-Despite what should have been a clear signal and lesson about reducing risk exposure, one of the largest banks lost billions of dollars several years later by an excessive exposure to volatile investments.
-Financial derivatives are a major example of a risky investing practice that led to the recent banking crisis — yet these investments are still being actively made by many banks.
+Despite what should have been a clear signal and lesson about reducing risk exposure, one of the largest banks lost billions of dollars several years later by excessive exposure to volatile investments.
+Financial derivatives are a major example of a risky investing practice that led to the recent banking crisis—yet many banks are actively making these investments.

 The current banking difficulties extend well beyond the problematic banks.
 For example, it is still difficult for most small businesses to get “normal” commercial loans.
 One practical problem involves knowing which banks to avoid.
 Some banks are Zombies, but many more are not.
 The long list of banking institutions to avoid includes numerous banks in the “maybe bank” category — while these are not genuine Zombie Banks, their lending practices are very similar to ones that are.